nipy/mindboggle/README.rst

 ------------------------------------------------------------------------------
 Support, bugs, and help with Mindboggle
 ------------------------------------------------------------------------------
-To ask a question about Mindboggle, please `post with the tag "mindboggle" <https://neurostars.org/t/mindboggle/>`_ on NeuroStars.
+To ask questions about Mindboggle, please `post questions with the tag "mindboggle" <https://neurostars.org/t/mindboggle/>`_ on NeuroStars.

-To report bugs, please `submit an issue <https://github.com/nipy/mindboggle/issues>`_ on GitHub.
+To report a bug, please `submit an issue <https://github.com/nipy/mindboggle/issues>`_ on GitHub.

 To learn about all of Mindboggle's command-line options after installation, type the following in a terminal window::